Concepts overview

 Project

 A project is the top level concept in Codehooks.
 A project is owned by an account (private or company) and contains one or multiple "spaces" with your deployed code, data and access credentials in an isolated and secure unit.
 You can create multiple projects within your account and you can join/invite others to a project.
+An example project structure is shown below:

 Projects are created with the CLI command coho create